eloyhere/semantic-javascript/README.md

-# semantic-javascript
+# semantic-js

-**A modern, lazy, chainable JavaScript stream library with true semantic ordering, built-in statistics, and windowing operations.**
+A modern, lazy, chainable JavaScript stream library with true semantic ordering, built-in statistical operations, tumbling/sliding windows, and optional parallel processing.

-Inspired by Java Streams and the author's semantic-cpp library, semantic-js brings powerful functional stream processing to JavaScript – all while remaining lightweight, dependency-free, and fully lazy.
+Inspired by Java Streams and the author's own semantic-cpp, semantic-js brings a powerful, functional-style data processing pipeline to JavaScript – all in a lightweight, dependency-free package.

-## Features
+## Why semantic-js?

-- **Lazy evaluation** – Operations are chained without immediate execution.
+Most JavaScript iteration libraries focus on simple mapping and filtering. semantic-js goes further by providing:

-- **True semantic ordering** – Explicit conversion to ordered/unordered modes for predictable behaviour.
+- **True semantic ordering** – explicit `toOrdered()` for sequence-sensitive operations (e.g., `findFirst`, `sorted`) and default unordered mode for better performance.
-- **Built-in statistics** – Mean, median, mode, variance, skewness, kurtosis, and more.
+- **Built-in statistics** – mean, median, mode, variance, standard deviation, skewness, kurtosis, quartiles, and more – directly on streams.
-- **Windowing support** – Tumbling and sliding windows with aggregation and mapping.
+- **First-class windowing** – tumbling and sliding windows with aggregation, mapping, filtering, and more.
-- **Collector API** – Custom reductions with support for short-circuiting.
-- **Optional type** – Java-style null-safe value wrapper.
+- **Lazy evaluation** – operations are chained without immediate execution until a terminal operation is called.
-- **Parallel processing** – Configure concurrency (parallelism coming soon in terminal operations).
+- **Parallel support** – configure concurrency with `.parallel(n)` (future-proofed for Promise.all-based execution).

-- **No dependencies** – Pure JavaScript, works in browsers and Node.js.
+No dependencies.
+Works in browsers and Node.js.

 ## Installation